Control table: General

-The next example below illustrates how a similar effect can be achieved in languages that do not support pointer definitions in data structures but do support indexed branching to a subroutine – contained within a (0-based) array of subroutine pointers.
+The next example illustrates how a similar effect can be achieved in a language that does not support pointer definitions in data structures but does support indexed branching to a function – contained within a (0-based) array of function pointers.
 The table (CT2) is used to extract the index (from 2nd column) to the pointer array (CT2P).
-If pointer arrays are not supported, a SWITCH statement or equivalent can be used to alter the control flow to one of a sequence of program labels (e.g.: case0, case1, case2, case3, case4) which then either process the input directly, or else perform a call (with return) to the appropriate subroutine (default, Add, Subtract, Multiply or Divide,..) to deal with it.
+If pointer arrays are not supported, a SWITCH statement or equivalent can be used to alter the control flow to one of a sequence of program labels (e.g.: case0, case1, case2, case3, case4) which then either process the input directly, or else perform a call (with return) to the appropriate function.